Skip to content

 Virtual phone services: RingCentral pricing

-• Advanced: $25 per user per month for unlimited internet fax, automatic call recording, and CRM integrations (think Salesforce and HubSpot)
+• Advanced: $25 per user per month for unlimited internet fax, automatic call recording, CRM integrations (think Salesforce and HubSpot), and virtual extensions

 • Ultra: $35 per user per month for unlimited storage, unlimited AI video meetings, and custom analytics and alerts